PSoni8/Developer-s-Book/README.md

 # Developer-s-Book
-It is a web app with beautiful UI where users can search summarized github profile of any developer like no. of Repositories,list of followers,no. of followings,introduction,used languages,stars per language,most popular & most forked repositories.
+A web application with beautiful UI where authenticated users can search summarized github profile using Github username of any developer. </br>
+Features - no. of Repositories,list of followers,no. of followings,introduction,used languages,stars per language,most popular & most forked repositories,etc. of searched Developer by user.
 ## Tech Stacks
 Reactjs,Github API,Fusion Charts API,Auth0 API </br>
 ## Demo videos